compulim/experiment-custom-directlinejs/README.md

 DLASE consider the connection is stable if the connection did not close within a minute after the connection is established.

-In other words, if connection is flaky and it keeps reconnecting quickly, it may fail to reconnect.
+In other words, if connection is flaky and it keeps reconnecting quickly.
+Despite there maybe successful connection inbetween, it may fail to reconnect after 3 times.